112EU8K/Wordle/README.md

 # Wordle-CPP-SFML (Modified Version)

 ## Overview
-This is a modified version of the Wordle clone created by [Squirrelbear](https://github.com/Squirrelbear/Wordle-CPP-SMFL).
+This is a modified version of a Wordle clone created by [Squirrelbear](https://github.com/Squirrelbear/Wordle-CPP-SMFL).

 ## Planned